United States federal civil service: History

+In 1859 Harpers Weekly published a widely read satirical sketch which mocked newly hired Brooklyn Navy Yard employees as part knaves, part fools all drunken, all ignorant of the duties required of workmen at the Navy Yard, but all capable of voting many time on election day..."

-In the early 19th century, positions in the federal government were held at the pleasure of the president—a person could be fired at any time.
-The spoils system meant that jobs were used to support the American political parties, though this was gradually changed by the Pendleton Civil Service Reform Act of 1883 and subsequent laws.
+This was gradually changed by the Pendleton Civil Service Reform Act of 1883 and subsequent laws.
 By 1909, almost two-thirds of the U.S. federal workforce was appointed based on merit, that is, qualifications measured by tests.

+From 1816 through 1959, the federal government published a list of employees called the Official Register.
+It started as a biennial list, and became yearly in 1925.
+As the number of employees grew, the Register eventually started listing only higher-level employees.

 Certain senior civil service positions, including some heads of diplomatic missions and executive agencies, are filled by political appointees.
 Under the Hatch Act of 1939, civil servants are not allowed to engage in political activities while performing their duties.
 In some cases, an outgoing administration will give its political appointees positions with civil service protection in order to prevent them from being fired by the new administration; this is called "burrowing" in civil service jargon.

 U.S. Civil Service Commission

-Public support in the United States for civil service reform strengthened following the assassination of President James Garfield.
-The United States Civil Service Commission was created by the Pendleton Civil Service Reform Act, which was passed into law on January 16, 1883.
+Public support in the United States for civil service reform strengthened after the 1881 assassination of President James Garfield.
+In January 1883, the United States Civil Service Commission was created by the Pendleton Civil Service Reform Act.
 The commission was created to administer the civil service of the United States federal government.
 The law required federal government employees to be selected through competitive exams and basis of merit.
 It also prevented elected officials and political appointees from firing civil servants, removing civil servants from the influences of political patronage and partisan behavior.
-However, the law did not apply to state and municipal governments.
+The law did not apply to state and municipal governments.

-Effective January 1, 1978, the commission was renamed the Office of Personnel Management under the provisions of Reorganization Plan No. 2 of 1978 (43 F.R.
-36037, 92 Stat.
-3783) and the Civil Service Reform Act of 1978.
+Effective January 1, 1978, the commission was renamed the Office of Personnel Management under the provisions of Reorganization Plan No. 2 of 1978 and the Civil Service Reform Act of 1978.

 Civil Service Reform Act of 1978

-This act abolished the United States Civil Service Commission and created the U.S. Office of Personnel Management (OPM), the Federal Labor Relations Authority (FLRA) and the U.S. Merit Systems Protection Board (MSPB).
-OPM primarily provides management guidance to the various agencies of the executive branch and issues regulations that control federal human resources.
-FLRA oversees the rights of federal employees to form collective bargaining units (unions) and to engage in collective bargaining with agencies.
-MSPB conducts studies of the federal civil service and mainly hears the appeals of federal employees who are disciplined or otherwise separated from their positions.
+The 1978 act abolished the United States Civil Service Commission and created the U.S. Office of Personnel Management (OPM), the Federal Labor Relations Authority (FLRA) and the U.S. Merit Systems Protection Board (MSPB).
+The OPM primarily provides management guidance to the agencies of the executive branch and issues regulations that control federal human resources.

+The FLRA oversees the rights of federal employees to form collective bargaining units (unions) and to engage in collective bargaining with agencies.
+The MSPB conducts studies of the federal civil service and mainly hears the appeals of federal employees who are disciplined or otherwise separated from their positions.
 This act was an effort to replace incompetent officials.